Speak to a specialist solicitor at our law firm in North Yorkshire.

 Anger and vengeance affect the outcome of your divorce

 This is an excellent article by Mary S Brock and well worth reading.
 The Family Law team at Crombie Wilkinson Solicitors can provide you with help and advice if you are separating or going through divorce.
-We have specialists who can help you with family mediation, making arrangements with your ex-partner about your children, finances, pensions, assets and other matters relating to your separation.
 Contact a member of our team at any of our offices in York, Selby, Malton or Pickering for friendly, helpful advice.

 Take some time to contemplate how anger and vengeance works in your life.
 Are you ready to let these intense emotions go?
 Take it step-by-step.

 Mary S. Brock is author of "Etchings On My Mind," a book of poetry, which expresses emotions, thoughts, and concerns about many issues in life today.

 It is human nature to become angry when someone does something to you that you feel was wrong, or that you did not deserve.
 However, you must take all things into consideration when harbouring your anger.
 It could excel to dangerous levels of destruction.